nautobot/nautobot/nautobot/docs/additional-features/caching.md

 Django's built-in caching is configured using the [`CACHES`](../../configuration/required-settings/#caches) setting.
 You'll observe that we have this as a required setting.
 Here's why:

-Nautobot uses the [`django-redis`](https://github.com/jazzband/django-redis) Django plugin is used to provide the backend for Redis as a concurrent write lock for preventing race conditions when allocating IP address objects and to define centralized Redis connection settings that will be used by RQ.
-Previously, Nautobot was using PostgreSQL "advisory" locks, but because we are adding support for MySQL and other database backends in the future, we replaced the database-specific locking with a distributed Redis lock.
+Nautobot uses the [`django-redis`](https://github.com/jazzband/django-redis) Django plugin to provide the backend for Redis as a concurrent write lock for preventing race conditions when allocating IP address objects and to define centralized Redis connection settings that will be used by RQ.
+Previously, Nautobot was using PostgreSQL "advisory" locks, but because of the added support for other database backends, we replaced the database-specific locking with a distributed Redis lock.

 For this purpose, the [`CACHES`](../../configuration/required-settings/#caches) setting is required to to simplify the configuration for establishing concurrent write locks and for referencing the correct Redis connection information when defining RQ task queues using the  [`RQ_QUEUES`](../../configuration/required-settings/#rq_queues) setting.